samir-hub/java-safezoos/README.md

 There is a many to many relationship between zoos and animals.
 A zoo may have many animal types and an animal type may be at many zoos.

-The data.sql file seeds the Zoo Database
+The data.sql file seeds the Zoo Database.
+A SeedData.java Java Class is available for seeding users and their roles.
+It is currently commented out.

 ### The following end points should be working